caboose014/Savant-Alexa-Bridge/README.md

 ### A few notes when creating your RacePoint config:
-* Only custom workflows that you have enabled to show on the UI will work.
+* TODO: Only custom workflows that you have enabled to show on the UI will work.
 * Words in the name of any workflow should be separated by spaces only.
 'OpenGate' should be written as 'Open Gate'.
 * Service Aliases should also be named with spaces between words.
 'AppleTV' should be named as 'Apple TV'.
 * At this point only A/V services are supported.
-Environment will come later.
+Environment might come later.